-IMPA is a joint owner of Gibson Unit 5, Trimble County Unit 1 and Unit 2, Prairie State Units 1 and 2 and co-owns certain transmission property and local facilities.
+IMPA is a joint owner of Gibson Unit 5, Trimble County Units 1 and 2, Prairie State Units 1 and 2 and co-owns certain transmission property and local facilities.
 IMPA's portion of all operating costs associated with the commonly-owned facilities is reflected in the consolidated financial statements.
 For further discussion of Jointly-Owned Plant, see Note 1, Utility Plant.

-IMPA's investments in jointly-owned plant at December 31, 2017 were as follows (in thousands):
+IMPA's investments in jointly-owned plant at December 31, 2018 were as follows (in thousands):

-Share Utility Plant In Service Accumulated Depreciation Production Gibson Unit 5 24.95% \$ 192,765 \$ 93,298 Prairie State Units 1 & 2 12.64% 751,310 107,988 Trimble County Units 1 & 2 12.88% 316,419 101,606 Transmission and local facilities 4.63% 151,867 51,125
+Share Utility Plant In Service Accumulated Depreciation Production Gibson Unit 5 24.95% \$ 195,092 \$ 95,048 Prairie State Units 1 & 2 12.64% 756,102 127,887 Trimble County Units 1 & 2 12.88% 318,443 109,621 Transmission and local facilities 5.01% 160,059 54,604

-12. Commitments and Contingencies Contracts and Capital Expenditures
+12. Commitments and Contingencies

+Contracts and Capital Expenditures

 IMPA has purchased power contracts with several power producers.
 IMPA has firm commitments under take-or-pay contracts which expire on or before April 1, 2042.
-The total amount of these future purchase obligations at December 31, 2017 was approximately \$144.4 million for 2018 and \$2.2 billion through April 1, 2042.
+The total amount of these future purchase obligations at December 31, 2018 was approximately \$132.3 million for 2019 and \$2.0 billion through April 1, 2042.
+These future purchase obligations include the Alta Farm PPA discussed under Subsequent Events.

-IMPA anticipates its share of future capital expenditures for Gibson Unit 5, Prairie State Units 1 and 2, Trimble County Units 1 and 2, the combustion turbines, the JTS and other ongoing system projects to total approximately \$315 million for the years 2018 through 2022.
+IMPA anticipates its share of future capital expenditures for Gibson Unit 5, Prairie State Units 1 and 2, Trimble County Units 1 and 2, the combustion turbines, the JTS and other ongoing system projects to total approximately \$304 million for the years 2019 through 2023.
 The projected capital expenditures include both environmental improvements and expenditures of a normal and recurring nature.
 IMPA anticipates funding the foregoing projected capital improvements with a combination of internally generated funds and proceeds from future debt offerings.